cpcwood/oystercard/README.md

 # Oystercard Challenge
 --------

-## Outline
+### Outline

-Makers Academy challenge to create an commandline ruby application which emulates an oystercard system, including adding balance, touching in and out, journey history, and penalty fares.
+Makers Academy pairs programming challenge to create an commandline ruby application which emulates an oystercard system, including adding balance, touching in and out, journey history, and penalty fares.
 The application must be created using TDD with the RSpec gem, testing for object behaviour, and covering edge cases.

-## How to Install & Example
+### How to Install & Example

 The application is run directly from the command line, so to install simply clone or fork the repository, change directory to the root folder, open irb, and paste the following code:
 ```